garvita2003/Extracting-all-Comments-from-Youtube-Channel/README.md

 # Extracting-all-Comments-from-Youtube-Channel
-In this project we will see through how to extract all the comments from the youtybe channel provided by the user as an input using python and api only
+In this project we will see through how to extract all the comments from the youtube channel provided by the user as an input using python and api only

 # Technology Used:
 1) Python